Diheng/GMDPP/README.md

 2\ Prepare the data

-3\

-What need to be added soon:

 3\ cleansing the data

 4\ Print methods

+5\ Summary methods

+What need to be added soon:

 5\ Documentation

 6\ transform

 7\ autoPilot

+8\ Plot methods

+9\ Readme create readme documentation automatically

+10\ Export export completed datasets

 This is the plan: